Pogromca-SCP/SLCommandScript/.github/pull_request_template.md

 ## Description
-What goal does this PR attempts to achieve?
+What goal does this PR attempt to achieve?

 ## Resolution
 What changes were made to achieve this goal?